collabnix/dockerlabs/intermediate/docker-compose/README.md

 Used to validate the compose file

 NOTE:
-Run this command in direcotry where docker-compose.yml file is located.
+Run this command in directory where docker-compose.yml file is located.

 ```
 docker-compose config